idfive/Developer-Documentation/docs/general/external_vendor/build-standards.md

 ### CSS

-- All CSS to be written as SCSS, and compiled via Webpack.
+- All CSS to be written as SCSS, and compiled to a single CSS file.
 - All SCSS to be written using the [BEM methodology](http://getbem.com/introduction/).
 - All SCSS written with atomic principles in mind.
 - Code samples of [idfive CSS Preferences](/docs/front-end/css).

 ### Acceptance standards

-- Provides fallback of full content for non-JS users.
 - Passes [WAVE](http://wave.webaim.org/) AA level testing.
 - Passes [W3C Validator](https://validator.w3.org/) testing.
 - Browser tested in latest versions of Chrome, Safari, Firefox and Edge, as well as on a mobile device (iOS or Android)